Most of you have never truly witnessed crackhead hustle.

 It may ruin their life, but crack is that important to a crackhead.
 This is the exchange that this dedication requires.

 What’s so important that you’re willing to do the same?
-When you find it, you’ll have unlocked the secret to your crackhead hustle.
+You’ll have unlocked the secret to your crackhead hustle when you find it.